 In her first year on campus, Meason helped Allen mentor a young Commodore squad into 2018 NCAA postseason play after the team missed the tournament one year earlier.

 Meason, a four-time All-SEC performer, was a mainstay in the Bulldogs’ lineup from 2009-13, posting 14 top-10 and 28 top-20 finishes in 43 events played.
 She was a three-time medalist, securing wins at the 2010 Auburn Invitational, the Commodores’ own Mason Rudolph Championship in 2012 and the 2013 Bryan National.

-Meason’s career-low round of six-under 66 is second all-time at Georgia.
+Meason’s career-low round of 6-under-par 66 is second all-time at Georgia.
 She posted that score both in the first round of the 2012 Lady Puerto Rico Classic and in the third round of the 2010 Tiger/Wave Invitational.
 Meason also owns two of the top-15 season stroke averages in Georgia history.
 As a junior, she recorded the ninth-best average of 73.28, and as a senior, she posted a stroke average of 73.47, which is 14th on the Bulldogs’ all-time list.

 Following a brief career competing professionally, Meason regained her amateur status in 2015.
 She qualified for the U.S. Women’s Amateur that summer and also helped Georgia win the USGA’s Women’s State Team Championship later in the year.

 A native of Hoschton, Georgia, Meason was a standout junior who advanced to match play at both the 2008 U.S. Girls’ Junior and the 2009 U.S. Women’s Amateur and participated in the Canon (now Wyndham) Cup.